 old, as in the age you are when you start receiving more

 she swears off aperitifs and nightcaps

-chases morning meds with tap water
+chases an increasingly large morning menagerie of meds with tap water

-thinks of gym memberships during bouts of insomnia
+considers gym memberships during bouts of insomnia

-wears guilt like a carefully selected wardrobe
+wears guilt like a carefully selected wardrobe piece

 she is the before picture in a supplement advertisement

 the blue-collar worker after a long shift

 the woman in the old folks’ home who has no visitors